 This article was prepared by John McGuire.
 John is a Denver business attorney and Denver tax attorney working with businesses and individuals regarding their business and tax needs.
 If you have a tax debt with the IRS or an ongoing tax audit and have questions regarding the impact of the government shutdown, it is recommended that you contact a tax attorney to discuss your situation and circumstances.
 A Denver tax attorney at The McGuire Law Firm can assist you with tax matter or tax problem before the Internal Revenue Service.

-Contact The McGuire Law Firm and schedule a free consultation with a Denver tax attorney or Denver business attorney to help resolve your IRS tax matters.
+Contact The McGuire Law Firm and schedule a free consultation with a Denver tax attorney, international tax attorney or Denver business attorney to help resolve your IRS tax matters.
 A free consultation is offered to all potential clients.